micro-ROS/system_modes/system_modes/README.md

 #### System Modes

-System modes extend the *activate* state of the ROS 2 lifecycle and allow to specify different configurations of nodes and (sub-)systems:
+System modes extend the *ACTIVE* state of the ROS 2 lifecycle and allow to specify different configurations of nodes and (sub-)systems:

 * **Modes of nodes** consist of parameter values.
 * **Modes of (sub-)system)** consist of modes of their *parts*.